xlight05/katacoda-scenarios/run-commands-automatically/step2.md

-## Initializng Cellery Project

-`cellery init`{{execute}} allows you to create a cellery project.
-Enter `hello-world`{{execute}} as the project name This will create a folder with your project name.
+## Hello World Cell

+You will see an hello world example created using your project name.
+You can edit the example according to your needs.

+Since this is a hello world tutorial, We will use the auto generated cell file.

-Use editor to go to your project file and open hello-world.bal
+Use editor to go to your project file and open Hello-World.bal

-## Initializng Cellery Project

-You will see an example hello world cell in the folder.

-Um..
-Hello world cell explanation goes here :)
+Hello world explenation goes here.